kevinmcvey/50-Lines/README.md

 **Note** that the pins above are [WiringPi pins](http://wiringpi.com/pins/), and *do not* match the pin numbers used on the Raspberry Pi itself.

+A custom autostart script is also provided here in the event that your installation is intended to boot straight into this software.
+Simply modify the file locations on lines 4 & 5, and then place the file in your Pi's `/etc/xdg/lxsession/LXDE-pi/autostart` directory.

 ---

 ### Web